cozy/cozy-client/docs/relationships.md

-## What are relations
+## What are relations in Cozy-Client?

 CouchDb is a document store.
 It does not materialize relation between documents.
+We do, however, have a standardized way of describing relations between cozy documents.
+This allows Cozy-Client to give us some automation.

 ### In CouchDB

-We do, however, have a standardized way of describing relations between cozy documents.
-For that we use a special key inside the document named [`relationships`](https://github.com/cozy/cozy-doctypes#relationships).
+To materialize relations, we use a special key inside the document named [`relationships`](https://github.com/cozy/cozy-doctypes#relationships).
 Please see the cozy-doctypes documentation for the exact syntax.

 ```javascript
 {